ykakarap/kubecon-na-22-capi-lab/lifecycle-hooks.md

 In this section we will delete the `docker-cluster-lifecycle-hooks` cluster and observe that the extension server is receiving and logging the event.

-> If you are feeling a adventurous try the [(Optional) Block Cluster deletion using Extension Server](#optional-block-cluster-deletion-using-extension-server) to block the cluster deletion via the extension.
+> If you are feeling adventurous try the [(Optional) Block Cluster deletion using Extension Server](#optional-block-cluster-deletion-using-extension-server) to block the cluster deletion via the extension.

 To delete the cluster run: